-Most boys spend one period per fortnight in the Senior Library, where the Teacher Librarians assist them to choose additional reading material, promote texts that complement those being studied in class, and run Literature Circles.
-Library lessons are tailored to support and develop text types and themes that are covered in units of class work, with a particular focus on school values.
+Year 9 students spend one period per fortnight in the Senior Library, where the Teacher Librarians assist them to choose additional reading material, promote texts that complement those being studied in class, and run Literature Circles.
+Library lessons are tailored to support and develop text types, concepts and themes that are covered in units of class work.
 Students are strongly encouraged to read 15 to 30 minutes every night to complement this program and further develop their literacy skills.

 The formal assessment program is reviewed on an annual basis but is likely to approximate the following schedule.
-Common Assessment Tasks, which require the whole cohort to sit the same inclass assessment on the same day, are set twice a year and cross-marked by Year 9 teachers or external markers to assist grading comparability.
+Common Assessment Tasks, which require the whole cohort to sit the same in-class assessment on the same day, are set twice a year and marked by external markers to assist grading comparability.